varunmishra2903/spectra-medical-ai/docs/data_manifest.md

 ### Purpose
 - Lightweight modality classification (Gatekeeper)
 - Routes input images to the correct specialist model
+- This dataset is not used for diagnosis, only for safe model routing

 ### Local Storage
 - Generated dynamically via script